How Do ATV Tracks Work? And How Well Do They Perform?

 Tatou 4S Camso ATV rear belt

-Idler wheels seen on the rear belts.
+Rear belt idler wheels.
 Notice that the belt is extended to the back for better flotation.

-How hard is it to install tracks on an ATV?
+How Hard Is It to Install Tracks on an ATV?

 So how well do ATV tracks work?
 A set of ATV tracks will outperform any ATV tire in almost any technical riding situation.
 But on the flat, smooth areas, they lack the speed to keep up with the tires.